dumblob/after-dark/README.md

 ### Verifying

 If installed or upgraded via script you may use the [Release Validator](https://after-dark.habd.as/validate/) to verify you're running a PGP-signed and SHA-verified release.
 Integrity is checked at the source level and may be performed offline.
 See [Release Hashes](https://after-dark.habd.as/feature/release-hashes/) for more info.

-### Usage

-Use [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and use After Dark.
-Help docs may be served locally and do not require an Internet connection to function.

 ## Credits